EvaMaeRey/readme2pkg-template/README.md

 Below, is a readme that provides steps for building a package.
-This readme acts as a worksheet, checklist, and control document as functions used in package building are included within.
+This readme acts as a worksheet, checklist, and control document as functions used in package building are included within and can be used in advancing development.

 We’ll use the `{readme2pkg}` helper package to send code chunks to different directories in the package.